 This finding is important because it challenges the application

 questionable data from the Japanese atom bomb survivors that

 authorities use to set radiation exposure limits.

-Nuclear reactors emit low doses of radionuclides into the air as
+Nuclear reactors emit low doses of radionuclides into the air

-Despite the fact that the National Academy of Sciences accepts that
+Despite the fact that the National Academy of Sciences accepts

-cancer.
+from cancer.
 (Some even say it’s beneficial.)

 But new evidence shows otherwise.
 Chromosomal translocations (or